Matthew Connolly: Cardiff City

 On 20 August 2012, QPR had accepted a £500,000 bid from Cardiff City for Connolly's services.
 On 22 August, the deal was completed and Connolly signed a contract that would keep him at the Cardiff City Stadium for 3 years.
 He made his debut in the Severnside derby against Bristol City on 25 August.
 He scored his first and second goal for the club in a 3–0 win over Blackpool on 29 September.
 His third goal came a month later against Burnley, and later scored his fourth against Middlesbrough.
 Making thirty-six appearances and scoring five goals, Connolly was a key figure as Cardiff won the Championship title, the third time in successive seasons that Connolly has achieved the feat.

 He started the Premier League season playing at right back until new signing Kevin Theophile-Catherine became a permanent fixture in the side.
 Cardiff were relegated after just one season in the top flight.
 Connolly had then returned to the starting eleven partnering Mark Hudson in a 1–1 draw at Blackburn Rovers.

 On 19 March 2015 Connolly joined another Championship side, Watford, on loan until the end of the 2014–15 season, despite having played 26 times for Cardiff that season.
 Manager Russell Slade stated the deal was a business rather than a footballing decision, with Connolly expressing his surprise at the move.
 Whilst at Watford, Connolly achieved the feat of being promoted to the Premier League for the fourth time with four clubs (QPR, Reading, Cardiff and Watford).
-At Watford Connolly scored once; in a 3–1 win at Nottingham Forest.
+At Watford, Connolly scored once; in a 3–1 win at Nottingham Forest.

 Connolly rejoined the Cardiff squad for the 2015–16 season, earning himself a permanent place in the side alongside Sean Morrison.
-He had become of interest to other clubs during the January transfer window, due to his impressive performances that season.
+He had become of interest to other clubs during the January transfer window due to his impressive performances that season.
 These feats thus earned him a contract extension till 2019 and also the club's Player of the Year award.
 He was released by Cardiff at the end of the 2019–20 season.

+International career

+Connolly made three appearances for the England under-19 side in 2006, playing in the 2006 UEFA European Under-19 Championship elite qualification matches.